AndreasBroholm/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/README.md

 ## Summary

 The tuned model performed much better than either the Gluon-TS model with default hyperparameters or the SARIMA model.
 This indicates that Gluon-TS may be better suited for more authentic forecasts and the exogenous variables may have some additional explanatory power about price.
-Below is each model and it's corresponding RMSE:
+Below is each model and its corresponding RMSE:

 <div align="center">